aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 * The `config` volume is then mounted at `/redis-master` by `spec.containers[0].volumeMounts[1]`.

-This has the net effect of exposing the data in `data.redis-config` from the `example-redis-config` ConfigMap above as `/redis-master/redis.conf` inside the Pod.
+This has the net effect of exposing the data in `data.redis-config` from the `example-redis-config` ConfigMap above as `/redis-master/redis.conf` inside the pod.

-The following code sample shows what the full YAML output should look like:

-{{% code_sample file="pods/config/redis-pod.yaml" %}}

 3. Run the following command to examine the created objects: